 Address: 205 East Hill Avenue, Knoxville, TN 37915

-Guests can explore the outdoor courtyard, where livestock and animals spent their days.
+Guests can explore the outdoor courtyard, where livestock and animals spend their days.
 You’ll wander through the main house and kitchen, all the original structure, aside from the doors, windows, and roof.
-Take note of the large, original fireplace, the dry stone sink, and many original kitchen utensils, dishware, and storage items.
+Take note of the large, original fireplace, the dry stone sink, and many authentic kitchen utensils, dishware, and storage items.

 You’ll walk through the weaving house where clothes were made, the large guesthouse, and the blacksmith shop (which is still operational!).
-For the history buffs in your group, James White Fort is a must-see and will give you a firsthand look at what life was like in Knoxville in the 1800s.
+For the those passionate about history in your group, James White Fort is a must-see and will give you a firsthand look at what life was like in Knoxville in the 1800s.

 12. Visit the University of Tennessee Campus

 Address: Knoxville, TN 37996